julianosena/auditable/modules/itau-auditable-spring-boot-starter-mongo/README.md

 Either `host` or `uri` has to set.

 #### MongoClientSettings
-If better control is required over how Javers configures the `MongoClient` instance, you can configure a `MongoClientSettings` bean named `javersMongoClientSettings`.
+If better control is required over how ItauAuditable configures the `MongoClient` instance, you can configure a `MongoClientSettings` bean named `javersMongoClientSettings`.
 If there is no such bean, default client options are used.